elevenchars/ghrp/README.md

 # discordghrp
-### discord rich presence tool
+#### Discord Rich Presence Tool

-Discordghrp will show your most recent GitHub commit for up to one hour after it is made in your rich presence.
+GHRP will show your most recent GitHub commit for up to one hour after it is made in your rich presence.

 ## Prerequisites